nikbearbrown/introductory-statistics-bundle-with-llms/chapters/03-probability-topics.md

 **Preview of next chapter:** Chapter 4 covers discrete random variables — pmfs, E(X), binomial, Poisson.
 You'll identify a discrete variable in your dataset and compute its expected value and SD.

 ---

 ## 🕰️ AI Wayback Machine

-**Andrey Kolmogorov** was Soviet mathematician who axiomatized probability theory in 1933 — the foundation of all modern statistical reasoning.
+**Andrey Kolmogorov** was a Soviet mathematician who axiomatized probability theory in 1933 — the foundation of all modern statistical reasoning.

 **Run this:**